 Ex-convict who abused college women gets 60 years in prison

-NEW YORK (AP) — An ex-convict who obtained millions of dollars by subjecting his daughter’s ex-college roommates to forced labor and prostitution was sentenced Friday to 60 years in prison.
+NEW YORK (AP) — An ex-convict who obtained millions of dollars by subjecting his daughter’s ex-college roommates to forced labor and prostitution was sentenced Friday to 60 years in prison by a judge who labeled him an “evil genius” who used sadism and psychological torture to control every aspect of his victims’ lives.

-Lawrence Ray, 63, was sentenced in Manhattan federal court by Judge Lewis J. Liman, who described his crimes as “particularly heinous.”
+Lawrence “Larry” Ray, 63, was sentenced in Manhattan federal court by Judge Lewis J. Liman.

-Liman announced the sentence after Assistant U.S. Attorney Mollie Bracewell said that age will not deter Ray from inflicting the kinds of “unspeakable cruelty” on others that he did for the last decade on the friends of his daughter after he met them at Sarah Lawrence College, a small New York liberal arts school.
+“There is no reason to believe Mr. Ray will age out of criminal behavior,” Liman said, noting that the crimes began when Ray moved in late 2010 into his daughter’s on-campus housing at Sarah Lawrence College, a small New York liberal arts school.

+The judge said Ray charmed his victims with his “exaggerated sense of self” and his intelligence before “robbing them of their relationships, self worth, memories and then their bodies” after convincing them they had poisoned him and owed him for it.

 Given a chance to speak, Ray expressed no remorse but decried his prison conditions and physical ailments.

+“Being in jail has been horrible,” he said, noting that his father and both step-parents recently died in the same week.

-His defense lawyer argued against the life prison term that prosecutors called for, saying the 15-year mandatory minimum was sufficient, particularly because Ray has experienced harsh conditions in prison for the past few years.
+Defense attorney Marne Lenox argued against a life term, saying the 15-year mandatory minimum was sufficient, particularly because Ray has experienced harsh conditions while in federal jails.

+She said her client still believes he’s innocent and that his victims poisoned him.

 Ray was convicted at trial last April of charges including racketeering, conspiracy, forced labor and sex trafficking.

+In a statement read aloud at sentencing Friday by a lawyer, the woman said she had been subjected to “unremitting sadistic torture” by a man who offered a “twisted, empty and broken version of life.”

-“Experiences I had while being sex trafficked haunt me today,” she said in the statement.
+“Experiences I had while being sex trafficked haunt me today,” according to her statement.
+She said Ray had forced “us to hold his evil for him. ...
+Each time we tried to put it down, he brutalized us.”

+One victim who spoke said he was living a happy, exciting life as a college sophomore when he met Ray “and all of that went up in smoke.”
+He said he’d attempted suicide more than once.

+Another victim said in court that he fears Ray will find a way to harm him from prison.

 During Ray’s trial, several students testified that they were drawn into Ray’s world as he told them stories of his past influence in New York City politics, including his role in ruining the career of former New York City Police Commissioner Bernard Kerik after serving as the best man at his wedding years earlier.